 Drawcords, snow skirts: Drawcords in a jacket's hem allow you to snug the fit to avoid whipping winds.
 Snow skirts, usually found only in winter parkas, accomplish the same task at waist level.

 Noise: Some jacket fabrics create a swishing sound during arm swings.
 Nylon is usually a little more audible than polyester.
 Soft shells earn high marks here; they are typically much quieter than nylon or polyester hard shells.

-Soft shells rate a mention as an outerwear option when rigorous, highly aerobic activities are involved.
-Some experienced, high-energy adventurers even prefer them over traditional outerwear.
+Soft shells rate a mention as an outerwear option for highly aerobic activities.
+Some adventurers even prefer them over traditional outerwear.

 Two types of soft shells (not always easy to tell apart) are available:

 Traditional soft shells: These offer a water-resistant, tightly woven fabric distinguished by excellent stretch and breathability.

 Soft shells with a WP/BR membrane: These offer more stretch than a WP/BR garment, but with a reduced level of breathability (though one usually comparable with higher-performing WP/BR hard shells).

 Tip: Most soft shell users carry a no-frills "hard shell" for hard rain, heavy wind or a touch of extra warmth.
 A hard-shell/soft-shell combo adds up to some extra ounces, but it could offer you a just-right mix of protection.